ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Deposit arguments

-The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositParametersRecord` object.
+The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositParametersRecord`.
 One of the `DepositParametersRecord` fields is `withdrawal_credentials` which must satisfy:

 * `withdrawal_credentials[:1] == BLS_WITHDRAWAL_CREDENTIALS`
 * `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]` where `withdrawal_pubkey` is a BLS pubkey